On the generalizability of artificial neural networks in spin models: Abstract

 \section{Abstract}

-The recent renaissance in machine learning has brought about a plethora of new techniques in the study of condensed matter and statistical physics.
-In particular, artificial neural networks (ANNs) have been used extensively in the classification and identification of phase transitions in spin models; however, their applicability is typically limited to the spin models they are trained with and little is known about their generalizability.
-Here, we propose a method that resembles the introduction of sparsity, by which simple ANNs trained with the two-dimensional ferromagnetic Ising model can be applied to the ferromagnetic $q$-state Potts model in different dimensions for $q \geq 2$.
-We establish the generalizability of the ANNs by showing that critical properties are correctly reproduced, and show that the same method can also be applied to the highly nontrivial case of the antiferromagnetic $q$-state Potts model.
-Furthermore, we demonstrate that similar results can be obtained by reducing the exponentially large state space spanned by the training data to one that comprises only three representative spin configurations artificially constructed through symmetry considerations.
-Our findings suggest that nontrivial information of multiple-state systems can be encoded in a representation of far fewer states, and the amount of ANNs required in the study of spin models can potentially be reduced.
-We anticipate our methodology will invigorate the application and understanding of machine learning techniques to spin models and related fields.
+{\bf The applicability of artificial neural networks (ANNs) is typically limited to the models they are trained with and little is known about their generalizability, which is a pressing issue in the practical application of trained ANNs to unseen problems.
+Here, by using the task of identifying phase transitions in spin models, we establish a systematic generalizability such that simple ANNs trained with the two-dimensional ferromagnetic Ising model can be applied to the ferromagnetic $q$-state Potts model in different dimensions for $q \geq 2$.
+The same scheme can be applied to the highly nontrivial antiferromagnetic $q$-state Potts model.
+We demonstrate that similar results can be obtained by reducing the exponentially large state space spanned by the training data to one that comprises only three representative configurations artificially constructed through symmetry considerations.
+We expect our findings to simplify and accelerate the development of machine learning-assisted tasks in spin-model related disciplines in physics and materials science. }